archivesspace/awesome-archivesspace/README.md

 ### Contributing to the list

 Please help us continue to collect and add relevant sources to Awesome ArchivesSpace.
-See the Contribution Guidelines [add link to contributing.md] for information on how to update this page.
+See the [Contributing Guidelines](./contributing.md)for information on how to update this page.

 Awesome ArchivesSpace was initially populated with three categories of resources: Migrations, Plug-ins, and Integrations.
 Through that work, additional categories of interest were identified:  Implementation, Scripts, and Trainings and Documentation.
 We encourage the ArchivesSpace community to add links to these categories as well as welcome new category suggestions.